This section describes the documents that we require as part of your application

 an additional criminal record check so we can review all the details related to

-checks you have completed, and we cannot provide you with a copy of the results
+record checks you have completed, and we cannot provide you with a copy of the results

-of our criminal record check.
+of this criminal record check.

 We require legal identification for all names appearing on the documents you submit

 as part of your application.
 We will only use your legal name on your certificate.

 We will not issue you a certificate that includes names for which official documentation